edgarpf/aws-cda-tips/README.md

 - There can be only one route table per subnet.

-- A subnet can not be associated with multiple Access Contro Lists.
+- A subnet can not be associated with multiple Access Control Lists.

 - You can create 200 subnets per vpc.